Loretto Health and Rehabilitation Center

 Housekeeping ensures a comfortable living environment, while an array of engaging recreational activities is offered.
 Spiritual care is supported by an on-site chapel, and the inclusion of a salon and barbershop enhances the overall experience.
 As a testament to its dedication, the center offers specialized services, including podiatry, psychiatry, palliative care, and diabetes management.
 Moreover, the Loretto Health and Rehabilitation Center addresses the needs of those requiring nursing homes with memory care.
 These offerings align seamlessly with nursing home requirements, providing residents with tailored care in a nurturing environment that supports both recovery and quality of life.

-Home Information LORETTO HEALTH AND REHABILITATION CE
+Home Information LORETTO HEALTH AND REHABILITATION CENTER

 • This nursing home maintains occupancy well above most state peers, signaling sustained demand.
 The facility operates with a larger bed count than most state competitors, supporting broader intake.
 Residents generally stay for shorter periods than state peers, pointing to quicker turnover.